PaoloDooM/gpos720_printer/README.md

 #### <code>Future\<PrinterStatus\> imprimirImagem(Uint8List data, int width, int height, {AlignmentTypes align = AlignmentTypes.center})</code>

 * Description: Prints raw images.
+Only accepts black and white images, you can use this <a href="https://github.com/PaoloDooM/gpos720_printer/blob/master/example/lib/main.dart">example</a> as a reference to convert the image to black and white.
 * Returns:
   A <a href="https://github.com/PaoloDooM/gpos720_printer/blob/master/lib/printer_status.dart">
   PrinterStatus</a> enum indicating the printer’s status.
 * Parameters:

-1. <b>data</b>: A Uint8List with the image raw data.
+1. <b>data</b>: A Uint8List with the raw data of the black and white image.
 2. <b>width</b>: An Integer specifying the desired width.
 3. <b>height</b>: An Integer specifying the desired height.
 4. <b>align (optional)</b>: An AlignmentTypes enum specifying the desired alignment.
 By default,